seoha-dev/seoha-dev.github.io/_posts/ai/2024-04-10-transformer.md

 ---
-title: Transformer, Attention Is All You Need
+title: Attention Is All You Need
 tags: [AI]
 category: AI
 toc: true